Annual Reports

 Ornamental cast iron heater casing

-Group member Frank Ferris’s discovery of historical importance in a Somerset church of a rare warm air stove, has now been given a Grade II Listed status by English Heritage.
+Group member Frank Ferris’s discovery of historical importance in a Somerset church of a rare warm air stove, has now been given a Grade II Listed status by English Heritage

 The Heritage Group continued to visit and survey more properties of The National Trust during the year.
 Properties checked out were Thomas Carlyle’s House, Mottisfont Abbey, Knightshayes Court and Chastleton House.
 Many interesting historical engineering items were found in the properties.